PSU-OIT-ARC/elasticmodels/README.md

 make a change like this.

-Now when a Car is saved, to determine the value to use for the "type" field, it looks up the attribute "type_to_string", sees that its callable, and calls it (instead of just accessing `model_instance.type` directly).
+Now when a Car is saved, to determine the value to use for the "type" field, it looks up the attribute "type_to_string", sees that it's callable, and calls it (instead of just accessing `model_instance.type` directly).

 ## Using NestedField and ObjectField